ziangit/PersonalizedTwitchPlatformBackEnd/README.md

 Through accessing this online platform, users can get the unique expeirence of searching and storing twitch streams, videos, and clips and receive recommendations based on their past experience.

-For stability purpose, this project is deployed to AWS EC2.
+For stability purpose, this project is deployed to AWS EC2. <br />
 Check it out here:
 https://sfzrcsb9na.us-east-2.awsapprunner.com/